SMerrony/DasherJ/README.md

 * Pixel-for-pixel copy of D410 character set
 * Session logging to file
 * Loadable function-key templates (BROWSE, SED and SMI provided as examples)
+* Up to 1000 lines of terminal history stored for review

 ## Using DasherJ